drewctaylor/javapoet-maven-plugin/README.md

 To configure maven to use the plugin:

-1) Update your `~/.m2/settings.xml` to include your github username or github email address and your (github personal access token)[https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line].
+1) Update your `~/.m2/settings.xml` to include your github username or github email address and your [github personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

     For example: